 Rodge Glass is the author of the novels No Fireworks (Faber, 2005) and Hope for Newborns (Faber, 2008), as well as Alasdair Gray: A Secretary’s Biography (Bloomsbury, 2008), which received a Somerset Maugham Award in 2009.
 Recently, he was co-author of the graphic novel Dougie’s War: A Soldier’s Story (Freight, 2010), which was nominated for several awards.

-He is currently a Lecturer at Strathclyde University, also Associate Editor at Cargo Publishing where he has edited books such as The Year of Open Doors and Allan Wilson’s Wasted in Love.
-His new novel, Bring Me the Head of Ryan Giggs, is published in April 2012 by the multi-award winning Tindal Street Press.
-Rodge has been published by Tindal Street once before, his story ‘I Know My Team and I Shall Not Be Moved’ appearing in the 10th anniversary anthology Roads Ahead (Tindal Street Press, 2009).
-Rodge will be doing a series of events in 2012.
-Please see these sites for details.
+He is currently a Senior Lecturer in Creative Writing at Edge Hill University, also Associate Editor at Cargo Publishing where he has edited books such as The Year of Open Doors and Allan Wilson’s Wasted in Love.
+His last novel, Bring Me the Head of Ryan Giggs, was published in April 2012 by the multi-award winning Tindal Street Press and his latest book, LoveSexTravelMusik, was published by Freight Books in April 2013.

 BIO IN DETAIL